INTERNATIONAL SCIENCE WRITERS ASSOCIATION CONSTITUTION

 a) Constitution of the Board

 The Board shall consist of six Full members, four of whom are the Officers and two Members-At-Large.
-The immediate past President shall be offered the option to serve as one of the Members-at-Large.
-The term of office for all Officers shall be two years.

 b) Election of the Board

 Election shall be by the members of the Association, in conformity with procedures set from time to time by the Board, through an Election Committee made up of non-Board Full Members.
-The Board in office during the time of the 2016 Constitutional revision shall remain in place until December 2016, when an election must be held for new officers to be instituted the following January, and oversee the Association until the new Board is seated.

 c) Meetings of the Board

-All non-emergency meetings of the Board shall be called by the Secretary, and notice with a preliminary agenda shall be given at least two weeks in advance to all members of the Board.
-The President may call for an emergency meeting with less than two weeks notice.
+All regular meetings of the Board shall be called by the Secretary, and notice with a preliminary agenda shall be given at least two weeks in advance to all members of the Board.
+The President may call for an extraordinary meeting with less than two weeks notice.
 A quorum of the meeting shall be four members, which must be chaired by the President or Vice President.
 Decisions at all Board meetings shall be by simple majority, the Chair to have a casting vote.

 d) General Assembly Meetings